Earn money with Channel Memberships

-- Be patient!
-Building a robust membership program takes time and effort.
+- Be patient.
+Building a robust membership programme takes time and effort.

-Channel memberships allow viewers to join your channel through monthly recurring payments and get perks like badges, emojis, and other content you offer.
-You are going to want to think carefully about what you want and can provide.
+Channel membership allows viewers to join your channel through monthly recurring payments and get perks like badges, emoji and other content that you offer.
+You should think carefully about what you want and can provide.
 Here are some ideas to get you started:

-- Videos: personalized videos, early access to videos, behind the scenes, rough cuts & bloopers, and exclusive live streams.
+- Videos: Personalised videos, early access to videos, behind the scenes, rough cuts and bloopers, and exclusive live streams.

-- Engagement: members-only posts in Community tab, members-only chat on live streams, extra engagement in private chat room/group.
+- Engagement: Members-only posts in the Community tab, members-only chat on live streams, extra engagement in private chat room/group.

-- Status: custom badge, custom emojis, credit/call-out, polls for content request, ability to submit content for a video or designs for merch.
+- Status: Custom badge, custom emoji, credit/call-out, polls for content request, ability to submit content for a video or designs for merch.

-- Physical goods: stickers, apparel, discount codes for merch.
+- Physical goods: Stickers, clothing, discount codes for merch.

 Focus your badge design on making members feel proud to be a part of this group and connected to your channel.